Engelandvaarders and Refugees:

 was appointed as Director of Shell Netherlands in 1966 and retired in

-August 1974 but continued to be called upon as an advisor to major
+August 1974 but continued to be called upon as an adviser to major

 Ro Cohen